 - FocusPlan does not keep the arborescence of a project in sync.
 On a first sync, the AddToOmniFocus script does recreate the OmniPlan’s task arborescence in OmniFocus, but this arborescence is not synced afterward.
 See the questions below for an explanation.

-- After downloading the latest version, open the DMG package.
+- Download FocusPlan using the links above, then open the DMG package.

 - Open OmniPlan and select Open Scripts Folder in the help menu.

 - Copy all the files from the DMG package to the OmniPlan script folder.

 - Once the files are copied, right-click on the OmniPlan’s toolbar and select “Customize Toolbar…”.
 Then drag the five scripts with icons to the toolbar in this recommended order:

 This script adds the selected tasks to OmniFocus with their arborescence.
 For example, adding foo, which is a subtask of bar, which is a subtask of blah, will create all three tasks (blah, bar and foo) with the correct arborescence in OmniFocus.